-Because the TEST option must be specified, the NE and REUS or RENT options cannot be specified.
-The load module is therefore editable and not reusable.
+Because the TEST option must be specified, the NE, REUS, RENT, and REFR options cannot be specified.
+The load module is therefore editable but not reusable or refreshable.

 3. This statement is optional.
-If present, it saves the load module as a member of a new cataloged partitioned data set (library).
+If present, it saves the load module as a member of a partitioned data set (library) on a private directaccess volume.
 The data set may be new or may already exist; if it exists, the load module replaces any other member of the data set that has the same member name.
-If the data set has already been cataloged, the DISP parameter should be omitted.
+(If the data set already exists, the DISP parameter can be omitted because DISP=(MOD,PASS) is specified in the cataloged procedure.)

 The load module can be referred to by its member name for subsequent execution as a program or for reprocessing by the linkage editor.
 The saved load module should not be reprocessed, however, if the reprocessing involves replacing any non-TESTRAN control section with another control section of the same name.
-Such a control section would continue to be represented by the symbol table and control dictionaries for the object module to which it originally belonged.
+Such a control section would continue to be represented by the symbol tables and control dictionaries for the object module to which it originally belonged.
 Data recorded from this control section would therefore not be printed in the proper symbolic format.

-Statement 3 overrides the DSNAME and DISP parameters of the following statement in the procedure LKED:
+Statement 3 overrides the DSNAME, UNIT, and DISP parameters of the following statement in the procedure LKED:

-//SYSLMOD DD DSNAME=&GOSET(GO),SPACE=(1024,(50,20,1)), // UNIT=SYSDA,DISP=(MOD,PASS)
+//SYSLMOD DD DSNAME=&GOSET (GO), SPACE= (1024, (50,20,1)), // UNIT=SYSDA, DISP= (MOD, PASS)